dafny-lang/dafny/docs/DafnyRef/Statements.md

 target-language-specific idioms to perform this printing.
 The expressions may of course include strings that are used for captions.
-There is no implicit new line added, so to add a new line you should include `"\n"` as part of one of the expressions.
+There is no implicit new line added, so to add a new line you must include `"\n"` as part of one of the expressions.
 Dafny automatically creates implementations of methods that convert values to strings for all Dafny data types.
 For example,